 The existential crisis that forced itself to the front of your mind has yet to be resolved, which makes small talk challenging on a good day, torturous on a bad one.

 I want you to know that you are not alone.
-More people are confused about how to be social than you realize.
+More people are experiencing post-pandemic social anxiety than you realize.

 And when it is time to start socializing again, it’s going to take some getting used to.
 It may bring up feelings of social anxiety and insecurity.
 However, being around others may actually help you to get out of this funk.